These Carrot Cake Protein Balls are packed with protein and need less than 6 ingredients to make! They make such a filling and wholesome snack.

 - No dates are needed.
 Unlike larabars, these don’t need any dates to bind them together.

-They are soft, chewy and slightly doughy, and have ALL the flavors of carrot cake in them- Thanks to the spices.
+- Perfect texture.
+They are soft, chewy, and slightly doughy, and have ALL the flavors of carrot cake in them- Thanks to the spices.
 Rolled in shredded unsweetened coconut, they are the perfect snack between meals or a healthy dessert.

-- Blanched Almond Flour- A light and subtly sweet flour, that is naturally low carb, grain free and paleo.
+- Blanched Almond Flour- A light and subtly sweet flour that is naturally low carb.
 You can also use almond meal, but your carrot cake bites will be darker in color.
 Almond flour is fine to eat in its raw state.

-- Coconut Flour- When mixed with the almond flour makes a deliciously soft and dough-like texture.
+- Coconut Flour- When mixed with almond flour, it makes a deliciously soft and dough-like texture.
 Do not omit this for another flour, as it will not work.

-- Cinnamon– To give the carrot cake balls a more warm and sweet spice flavor.
+- Cinnamon– To give the carrot cake balls a warmer and sweeter spice flavor.

-- Sugar Free Maple Syrup– Keto maple syrup helps hold the balls together, while also providing extra sweetness.
+- Maple Syrup– Keto maple syrup helps hold the balls together, while also providing extra sweetness.